harman-pm2/oci-token-exchange-action/SECURITY.md

 After submitting your report:

-- You will receive acknowledgment of your report within 3 business days
+- You will receive acknowledgment of your report
-- We will provide an initial assessment within 10 business days
+- An initial assessment will be provided within 10 business days
-- We aim to release patches for verified vulnerabilities within 30 days, depending on complexity
-- We will keep you informed about our progress throughout the process

 If the vulnerability is confirmed:
-- We will develop and release a fix
+- I will develop and release a fix
 - You will be credited for the discovery (unless you prefer to remain anonymous)
-- We will add the issue to our security advisories

 If the report is declined:
-- We will provide a detailed explanation of our assessment
+- I will provide a detailed explanation of our assessment

 ### Disclosure Policy

-We follow coordinated vulnerability disclosure.
-We request that you:
+I follow coordinated vulnerability disclosure.
+I request that you:

-- Allow us sufficient time to investigate and address the vulnerability before any public disclosure
+- Allow me sufficient time to investigate and address the vulnerability before any public disclosure
 - Avoid exploiting the vulnerability
-- Demonstrate good faith by not disrupting or degrading Oracle's services

 ## Security Best Practices for Users